 SRF funded vacation scholarships are available to enable students to carry out research projects during the summer.
 Dr. Williams has hosted students before - get in contact to discuss these opportunities.
 2019 open - deadline 18th April (http://srf-reproduction.org/grants-awards/grants/vacation-scholarships/).

 BSc Hons, PhD

 - Lead of Ovarian Research for the Oxford Future Fertility Trust

-- Founder and Leader of Rhino Fertility Project
+- Founder and Lead of Rhino Fertility Project

-Dr. Williams continues to work on premature ovarian insufficiency (supported by a MRC Centenary Award), and understanding ovarian function in health and disease.
-Dr. Williams has also expanded her programme of research to study human ovarian function and now leads the Oxford Ovarian Fertility Preservation Research Programme to develop and improve techniques for human fertility preservation.
+Prof. Williams continues to work on premature ovarian insufficiency (supported by a MRC Centenary Award), and understanding ovarian function in health and disease.
+Prof. Williams has also expanded her programme of research to study human ovarian function and now leads the Oxford Ovarian Fertility Preservation Research Programme to develop and improve techniques for human fertility preservation.

 Prof. Williams has also established the Rhino Fertility Project with the aim of developing techniques to culture rhino ovarian tissue and generate follicles and eggs in vitro.
 This project will develop techniques using Southern White Rhino ovarian tissue with the goal of saving the Northern White Rhino of which there are only two females left.